SEL Teaching Practices

 On the other hand, I can feel every occupational therapist shudder from here.
 Especially for younger students, seating is best when students are in a 90-90-90 position.
 Meaning they look like a chair when they sit.

-If you are a flexible seating skeptic like me, consider when you can allow students to pick their work spaces.
+If you are a flexible seating skeptic like me, consider when you can allow students to pick their workspaces.
 During partner work?
 Writer's workshop?
 Can students use clipboards?
 Read on the rug?

 Pre-flexible seating, I had a teacher who would mark a box on the floor for a student to stand or sit in while working.
 It allowed the fidgety young boy to move around while still having limits.
 Again, responsibility and choice are critical to accommodations like this.